-The East Bay Safe Prescribing Coalition is a collaborative effort by the East Bay medical community, consumers and community leaders to promote safe and appropriate prescribing practices and reduce prescription drug abuse in our community.
-Click here to learn more about our strategic framework and goals.
+The East Bay Safe Prescribing Coalition is a collaborative effort by the East Bay medical community, consumers and community leaders to promote safe and appropriate prescribing practices and reduce drug misuse in our community.

 The Coalition is co-sponsored by local organizations that represent the medical community: the Alameda-Contra Costa Medical Association (ACCMA), the Hospital Council of Northern and Central California, the Alameda County Health Care Services Agency, Contra Costa Health Services and the Alameda Health Consortium.
 These organizations serve as the steering committee for the Coalition.